 The Chicago Public Library will open and staff six more YOUmedia teen spaces this summer, along with temporary “pop-ups” in 12 branches, thanks to an additional $2 million from the MacArthur Foundation and $500,000 approved by the Chicago City Council.

-Colorado teacher librarian Susan Lackey shares how she organized and carried out her Book Speed Dating program for Library Lover’s month in February.
+Colorado teacher librarian Susie Lackey shares how she organized and carried out her Book Speed Dating program for Library Lover’s month in February.

 Brad Ovenell-Carter, an education innovator at a K-12 school in Vancouver, B.C., is teaching students the value of sketchnotes—illustrated records that distill a lecture, speech, or lesson into a visual synopsis.
 Others educators are catching on.

 Students, parents, and teachers can now borrow science experiments along with other materials from the Denton (TX) Public Library and run their own chemical and mechanical observations in class—and at home.